 “Why don’t you order her?”
 Sharon protested.
 She meant Joanne.

 “I’m studying this,” Joanne spoke up for herself.

 Sharon scoffed.
 “What?
-Now who’s behaving like ‘your highness’?”
+Who’s behaving like ‘your highness’ now?”

 “Come on, Sharon,” Cyndi urged, dragging her toward the basement.
 “Serves us right for not knowing how to cook.”